thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 }
 ```
 {:.copy-code.expandable-4}

+- After, click "Add";

+{% capture difference %}
+Ensure that the name of the created action matches the name specified in the tooltip function.
+{% endcapture %}
+{% include templates/info-banner.md content=difference %}

 - Click "Apply" to save the modifications;
 - Save your dashboard configuration by selecting "Save" in the upper-right corner of the dashboard.